kylestarrtech/Balanced-by-Daylight/UpdateLog.md

 * Added a Discord button to the main homepage and the balance checker.
     * I want to incentivize people to join the Discord and provide feedback/communication.
 To me, this is a great way to do that!
     * Feature added by SHADERSOP.
+* Added a Contributors page to the Settings menu
+    * Many folks had a hand in this tool's development - it would not be where it is without them.
+As such I wanted to honor them by giving credit in the Contributors section.
+Thanks so much <3!

 ### Changed
 * Reworked the Import/Export system entirely